Neermahal: Attraction

 Every year in the month of August a festival is observed by the locals called Neermahal Water Festival.
-The festival goes on for 3 days and many colourful cultural programme and event take place in the evening.
-One of the attraction of the Neermahal Water Festival is the boat race that happens in lake.
+The festival goes on for 3 days and many colourful cultural programmes and events take place in the evenings.
+One of the attractions of the Neermahal Water Festival is the boat race that happens in lake.
 Different kinds of boats participate in the competition.
-Apart from that, there's a swimming competition too which is organised during the festival.
+Apart from that, there's a swimming competition as well that is organised during the festival.